© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Foel Cwm-Cerwyn Round Cairns is a scheduled monument protected by Cadw under reference PE300.
 View the official record →

-Foel Cwm-Cerwyn Round Cairns is a prehistoric funerary and ritual monument located in Pembrokeshire, Wales, comprising round cairns that date to the Bronze Age.
+Foel Cwm-Cerwyn Round Cairns is a Bronze Age funerary monument located in Pembrokeshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE300.

 Foel Cwm-Cerwyn Round Cairns dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Foel Cwm-Cerwyn Round Cairns is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE300.